Aidit-Models/CRISPR-AIdit/README.md

 ***

-### For off-target prediction, from a command line:
+### For off-target prediction

+From a command line:

 ```
 cd predictors/off-target